 When Harry Webster arrived at Longbridge, heralding the arrival of Leyland, he asked Michelotti to produce a facelifted version of the ADO16, which would have incorporated Charles Griffin’s technical changes.
 The results certainly looked promising, but the entire ADO22 project was shelved on the grounds of costs – and the fact that the basic design was now six years old, and in the mind of Webster, this was far too old a design to base a new car on.

-On 30 September 1968 the ADO16 became available with an all synchromesh gearbox, something Show, Pininfarina exhibited a stylish car based on ADO16 mechanicals, similar to the previous year’s 1800 Aerodynamica.
+On 30 September 1968 the ADO16 became available with an all synchromesh gearbox while, at the Turin Motor Show the following month, Pininfarina exhibited a stylish car based on ADO16 mechanicals, similar to the previous year’s 1800 Aerodynamica.
 Unfortunately, Pininfarina’s close relationship with BMC was now over and the new men at British Leyland was not so receptive to his ideas.

 ADO16 development down under: too little, too late?